 Principles of Real Estate I and Principles of Real Estate II - 60 Hours

 Principles of Real Estate I is usually the first pre-license course people take.
-Both courses cover all of the real estate industry essentials, including common terminology and closing procedures.
+Both courses cover all of the real estate industry essentials, including common terminology, property law, understanding owner and tenant rights, and closing procedures.

 Real Estate Finance - 30 Hours